 Whether you’re building a B2B or a B2C marketing plan, you must know how consumer and business-centric campaigns differ or relate.
 You’re guaranteed exceptional outcomes if your marketing efforts resonate with your target.
 The customer or business in question needs to perceive value.

-For most organisations, the bare mention of B2B marketing invokes a corporate image.
-You might be tempted to think of a sophisticated approach with formal marketing material and executive dress code.
+For most organizations, the bare mention of B2B marketing invokes a corporate image.
+You might be tempted to think of a sophisticated approach with formal marketing material and an executive dress code.
 On the flipside, B2C marketing raises a casual notion.
 It tends to lean towards an informal approach associated with a carefree attitude or trending topics on social media.

 The truth is that B2B and B2C marketing aren’t strangers.
 There are distinct differences between the two that every marketer needs to know.
 While executing their different strategies, there are engagement rules to observe, decision-making differences, and disparities in the number of people involved.

 Marketing in the B2B sector requires one to fully understand the needs of the customers and their niche focus.
 You need to review whether you’re narrowing down with the right output according to the needs of the specified B2B needs.
 The strategic planning and the logic around a given product is a critical denominator when marketing to B2B prospects.

 Surprisingly, there’s stiff competition in the B2B marketing arena.
 You’ll need to employ a laser-sharp focus (think account-based marketing) to gain the upper hand.
 You need to concentrate on the product message.
 Precision is vital since this marketing alternative involves large budgets and a convoluted decision-making process.

 When marketing to the customer, your business needs to prioritize the product and the target audience.
 Always harp on product benefits such that it transforms into a customer magnet.